foosh-id/landing-pages/README.md

     App.jsx --> Sections(HeroSection.jsx, HowItWorks.jsx)
     App.jsx --> MomentsSection.jsx --> MomentCard.jsx
     App.jsx --> ServiceGrid.jsx --> ServiceCard.jsx
+    App.jsx --> PartnerSection.jsx --> PartnerCard.jsx
-    Components --> Assets[Images & Static Files]
+    Components --> Assets[Images & Media Files]
-    Styles --> TailwindCSS[Tailwind CSS]
+    Styles --> TailwindCSS[Tailwind Utility Framework]
 ```

 ---

 ## ✅ Best Practices

-* Use Tailwind classes as much as possible.
+* Use Tailwind utility classes where possible.
+* Structure code into clear component folders.
+* Pass dynamic content using props.
-* Keep components reusable and organized.
+* Keep UI components stateless unless necessary.
-* Do not write fixed content; use dynamic props instead.
+* Stick to naming conventions across all sections (e.g. `MomentCard`, `ServiceGrid`, `PartnerSection`, etc.)

 ---

-## 🚀 How to Contribute
+## 🚀 Contributing

-* Clone this repository and create a new branch.
-* Follow ESLint rules to maintain code quality.
+1. Fork or clone this repository.
+2. Create a feature branch (`feat/your-feature-name`).
+3. Make your changes and commit with clear messages.
-* Submit your changes as a Pull Request.
+4. Submit a Pull Request for review.

 ---

+## 🧠 Ideas for Improvement

+* Add unit tests using React Testing Library.
+* Integrate a CMS (like Sanity or Strapi) for dynamic content.
+* Add dark mode support.
+* Use React Router for multi-page navigation.

+---

 ## 📞 Need Help?

-If you have questions, please contact the frontend development team.
+Feel free to reach out to the frontend development team on Slack or drop an issue in the repo.

 ---

-🎉 **Enjoy building the Foosh Landing Page!**